Luminance Pricing 2026: What It Costs and What to Expect

 - You need business user self-service (sales, procurement, HR creating contracts)

-- You need to deploy within weeks, not months
+- You need to deploy in weeks, not through a configuration project

 - You want transparent, predictable pricing